How to choose a B2B SEO agency: A checklist for UK marketing teams

 Most SEO agencies understand the basic principles of search engine optimisation.

-They should know how to research keywords, improve pages, fix technical problems and build links.
+They know how to research keywords, improve pages, fix technical problems and build links.

 To begin with, the sales cycle tends to take a lot longer in B2B marketing as several people are involved in the decision-making process.
 As such, the content that a website requires is different to that of a B2C service or product and may need specialist or technical input.